 An executive project status report is a written update on the progress of a project.

-The goal of an executive project status report is to inform upper management of your team’s progress on a project.
+An executive project status report aims to inform upper management of your team’s progress on a project.

 Most companies use project status reports to keep track of the following:

 - The overall status of a project

 - How close it is to completion

 - The degree to which a project is on-schedule, over-schedule, or behind

 - The degree to which a project is on-budget, over-budget, or behind

 - Any risks that a project is facing

 - How much work is left until the project is complete